 Homeostasis is basically the body’s way of keeping everything in balance.
 What’s interesting is that when you learn anatomy or study the human body, everything is compartmentalized by system.
 You learn the digestive system, reproductive system, nervous system, and all the others, but individually.
 The truth is that the entire body – one system – is always interacting to try and compensate for where you are, what you’re doing, and yes, what you’ve eaten.

 This blog is a way to observe how food works within the whole system of the body, mine specifically, to affect my hypothyroidism, depression, or anxiety.
-Occasionally, a food or nutrient featured in the Spotlight might work for or against multiple diagnoses.
+Occasionally, a food or nutrient featured as the Food of the Week might work for or against multiple diagnoses.